joelouthan/theologic.us/content/posts/prayers/2020-09-03-am_prayers.md

 On true friendship: **For my Jonathan**

-Lord God Almighty,

-Who was, and is, and is to come,

-Please bring Christ-exalting, cross-prophesying, blood covered, Spirit-filled, God glorifying, deep friendships to my sweetest Sarah.
-Until then, equip me to be God-worthy friend.
-Show me how I can lift her up and point her to your Son.

-In our lives and in our friendship, relationship, and marriage, Lord, be glorified today.

 On sanctification: **Lord, help me to gentle, patient, and tender like you**

 On holiness: **2 Timothy 2:21 Therefore, if anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the master of the house, ready for every good work.**